Sir Jamie McGrigor, 6th Baronet: Political career

-Family
+Personal life and death

-McGrigor is the eldest son of the late Sir Charles McGrigor, 5th Bt, by his wife Mary Bettine (the historian Mary McGrigor), daughter of Sir Charles Edmonstone, 6th Baronet.
-He is descended patrilineally from Sir James McGrigor, 1st Baronet, Wellington's Surgeon General serving the British Army in Spain during the Peninsular campaign, who received a baronetcy in 1831.
+McGrigor was the eldest son of the late Sir Charles McGrigor, 5th Bt, by his wife Mary Bettine (the historian Mary McGrigor), daughter of Sir Charles Edmonstone, 6th Baronet.
+He was descended patrilineally from Sir James McGrigor, 1st Baronet, Wellington's Surgeon General serving the British Army in Spain during the Peninsular campaign, who received a baronetcy in 1831.
 Another distinguished relative was the late Admiral of the Fleet Sir Rhoderick McGrigor, grandson of the second Baronet and thus his first cousin twice removed.

 Jamie became the 6th Baronet upon the death of his father, Sir Charles, on 1 October 2007.

-He has been twice married and has six children.
-His son Alexander James Edward Lyon (born 1998), by his second marriage, is his heir apparent.
+He was twice married and had six children.
+His son Alexander James Edward Lyon (born 1998), by his second marriage, succeeded him as the 7th Baronet.

+McGrigor died from emphysema on 20 July 2025, at the age of 75.